KAITLYN COTTON, PART 2

 "I want to hear it from you."
 He pressed the knife harder and warm blood trailed and tapped the ground.
 "Hurry up."

 Maybe telling someone would make the nightmare and pain go away.
 Maybe I could close my eyes and sleep for the first time in weeks.
 I'd kept the memory of Mary's murder in the back of my head, and it would crawl out whenever I slept, waking me in the middle of the night to remind me what I'd done.
 Would this continue in prison?
 In hell?
-I shivered at the thought of seeing the nightmare again and again—my hands tightening around Mary's throat as she slaps, scratches, and punches me.
-Her eyes growing wide in shock and fear…
+I shivered at the thought of seeing the nightmare again and again—my hands pull the cord and it tightens around Mary's throat as she slaps, scratches, and punches me.
+Her eyes grow wide in shock and fear…

 "Fine," I said.